-There are 73 hospitals in New Jersey (Kaiser, 2011).
-The state has zero hospitals identified by the Flex Monitoring Team as Critical Access Hospitals.
-There are zero Rural Health Clinics in New Jersey (Kaiser, 2012).
-There are 20 Federally Qualified Health Centers (FQHCs) with 109 FQHC service delivery sites (Kaiser, 2011) in the state.
+There are 77 hospitals in New Jersey (Kaiser, 2013).
+The state has zero hospitals identified as Critical Access Hospitals (Flex Team, 4/2015).
+There are zero Rural Health Clinics in New Jersey (Kaiser, 2015).
+There are 20 Federally Qualified Health Centers (FQHCs) with 130 FQHC service delivery sites in the state (NACHC, 2013).

 * New Jersey does not have any nonmetro counties based on the definitions from the Office of Management and Budget (OMB) June 2003 classification.
 However, New Jersey does have pockets of rurality.For a national comparison, please see an overview of the United States.